-Andrzej Mierzwa is the Managing Partner of 21 Concordia, a private equity fund investing in Poland’s mid-caps since 2012.
-Investors of the Fund include European Bank for Reconstruction and Development, European Investment Fund, International Finance Corporation.
-The strategic partner is 21 Invest, a French-Italian group with over 1.5 bn EUR under management, led by Alessandro Benetton.
+Andrzej Mierzwa is the Managing Partner of 21 Concordia, a private equity fund investing in Polish private companies.
+The strategic partner is 21 Invest, a Franco-Italian group that manages over 1.5 billion euros, led by Alessandro Benetton.

 In the years 1985-90 he worked for Booz Allen & Hamilton, an American strategic consulting company in Paris and London.
 He advised on restructuring and privatization projects for international corporations and France, Great Britain, and New Zealand governments.

 In 1987, he obtained an MBA title from the American Graduate School of International Management.

 In the years 1990-95 he was one of the founding partners of the London-based company Central Europe Trust Co.
 Ltd, chaired by Nigel Lawson, former UK Treasury Minister.
 He advised British corporations on acquisitions in Central Europe.
 He also worked as an advisor to the Minister of Privatization of the Republic of Poland and led the sale of Polish companies to foreign investors.

 In the years 1996-2011 he was the Managing Partner of Concordia, a boutique investment company.
 He was an advisor for Pernod Ricard on the acquisition of Polmos Poznań, the producer of Wódka Wyborowa, France Telecom on the acquisition of a controlling stake in Telekomunikacja Polska SA, and Group Santander on the acquisition of PTF Consumer Finance.
 Concordia cooperated with the American investment bank Donaldson, Lufkin, Jenrette, the British-Swiss investment company MC Securities, and the Portuguese investment bank Banco Espirito Santo Investimenti.